Klairm/Spotipy2YTmusic-playlists/README.md

 ## Spotipy2YTMusic Playlists

-Dirty and quick script in Python to transfer Spotify playlists to Youtube Playlists, [used old code as base](https://github.com/Klairm/spotipy-downloader).
+Dirty and quick script in Python to transfer Spotify playlists to Youtube Playlists

 ## Requirements